 Prevention is the most important next step in addressing the clergy abuses of the past.
-The Archdiocese of Detroit employs a number of key protocols to ensure that children are not abused in our community in the future.
-A Review Board was formed in 2002 to face all issues surrounding sexual abuse by clergy in the Archdiocese of Detroit.
+The AOD employs a number of key protocols to ensure that children are not abused in our community in the future.
+A Review Board was formed in 2002 to consider all complaints against priests, deacons, and church personnel and to advise the archbishop.

 The Review Board is comprised of members with diverse expertise, including:

 - Legal professionals

 - Canon Law experts

 As a roadmap, the Archdiocese of Detroit follows the policies developed nationally by the USCCB and those developed locally within the archdiocese.

 Every person connected to the Archdiocese of Detroit, whether clergy, employee or volunteer, are required to submit to certain protocols before possibly coming in contact with a child.
 They include: